mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 }
 ```

-As soon as *Identifiable* is not *nil* *SwiftUI* call a closure with *Identifiable* as a parameter.
+As soon as *messageAlert* is not *nil* *SwiftUI* call a closure with *messageAlert* as a parameter.
 You can create your *Alert* or *ActionSheet* based on data passed into the closure.

 #### Modals
-To present a modal, you have to pass an instance of *Modal* struct to *presentation* modifier and to hide you can pass a *nil* value to the same modifier.
+To present a modal, you have to pass an instance of *Modal* struct to *presentation* modifier and to hide it you can pass a *nil* value to the same modifier.

 ```swift
 struct MasterView: View {